 - decide who can use the technology (i.e. who can have software installed)–you might be able to link it to your agency’s staff directory to limit the use of DRM to specific groups or people

 - decide what records the technology can’t be used for (e.g. high-risk/high-value records)

 - maintain formal encryption/decryption key or password management regimes

 - only store security classified information in encrypted form or with DRM restrictions applied for as long as that level of security is required, then decrypt the information/remove the restrictions for subsequent storage.

 Note: Check the technologies you use for DRM technology and whether it needs to be enabled or if it can be disabled or configured for your agency.

 Find out more about using DRM technologies:

-- State Records South Australia–Digital Rights Management–Implications for Recordkeeping (60 KB).
+- State Records South Australia–Digital Rights Management–Implications for Recordkeeping (PDF, 60 KB).

 For more about security classifications and the use of encryption technologies in state government, refer to: